RyanBayne/TwitchPress/readme.txt

 Please configure and submit the Permissions Scopes view to initiate new scope settings.

 == Changelog ==
+= 1.5.4 =
+* DEV - New constant allows us to switch between TWitch API library versions (preparing for version 6).
+* DEV - Created functions.kraken-endpoints.php - offers an array of Twitch API endpoints and information.
+* INF - New endpoints file is intended to aid development.
+* DEV - Started a Twitter API library for all extensions to use.
+* DEV - Function kraken_httpstatuses() improved to return the correct wiki or twitch site status text.
+* DEV - Status section in Help tab now outputs specific text relating to the status code and not just the code.

+= 1.5.3 =
+* DEV - Renamed twitchpress_current_user_allowed() to twitchpress_are_errors_allowed().
+* DEV - Can now enter "BYPASS" instead of a user ID for BugNet error dump control.
+* DEV - Can now enter "ADMIN" instead of user ID so all administrators can see error output.
+* NEW - The recently released TwitchPress Embed Everything plugin has been added to the Setup Wizard.
+* DEV - Removed defining of TWITCHPRESS_UPLOADS_DIR (was not yet in use)
+* FIX - Removed wp_upload_dir() from define_constants() due to memory related error.
+* DEV - Updated the language domain within Kraken5 - specifically the list of HTTP status.
+* DEV - Renamed all uses of Kraken5 to just Kraken as we prepare to switch between Twitch API versions easily.

 = 1.5.2 =
 * DEV - All BugNet switches are now off (no) by default to encourage a gradual increase of logging activity when needed.
 * DEV - Error dumps in the footer now happen on PHP shutdown (using shutdown hook) which makes errors easier to see on admin side.